Not surprisingly, the burden is heaviest on students from lower-income families — disproportionately single mothers.

 The U.S. Department of Education uses a standard formula to evaluate the information you provide on your FAFSA.
 This formula produces a number called the Expected Family Contribution (EFC), which determines (if any) how much aid you’re eligible.

-What it actually means is the lower your EPC, the more financial aid you’ll be awarded.
+What it actually means is the lower your EFC, the more financial aid you’ll be awarded.
 The best case scenario is to get a Zero EFC for maximum aid eligibility.

-- The maximum Pell Grant is $5645 — an increase of $95 from the maximum amount for the 2012-13 award year.
+- The maximum award is $5,730 — an increase of $85 from the 2013-14 award year.

-However, as the cost of college outpacing the availability of aid, many are relying on federal loans to help pay their way through college.
+However, as the cost of college outpacing the availability of aid, more students than ever are relying on federal loans to help pay their way through college.